Front vowel

 As above, other front vowels can be indicated with diacritics of relative articulation applied to letters for neighboring vowels, such as Template:Angbr IPA, Template:Angbr IPA or Template:Angbr IPA for a near-close front unrounded vowel.

-In articulation, fronted vowels, where the tongue moves forward from its resting position, contrast with raised vowels and retracted vowels.
-In this conception, fronted vowels are a broader category than those listed in the IPA chart, including Script error: No such module "IPA"., Script error: No such module "IPA"., and, marginally, mid-central vowels.
+In articulatory phonetics, fronted vowels contrast with raised vowels and retracted vowels.
+In this conception, fronted vowels are a broader category than those listed in the IPA chart, including central vowels Script error: No such module "IPA"..
 Within the fronted vowels, vowel height (open or close) is determined by the position of the jaw, not by the tongue directly.
-Phonemic raised and retracted vowels may be phonetically fronted by certain consonants, such as palatals and in some languages pharyngeals.
-For example, Script error: No such module "IPA". may be fronted to Script error: No such module "IPA". next to Template:IPAslink or Template:IPAslink.[2]
+Phonemic raised and retracted vowels may be phonetically fronted by certain consonants, such as palatals and, in some languages, pharyngeals.
+For example, Script error: No such module "IPA". may be fronted to Script error: No such module "IPA". next to Template:IPAslink or Template:IPAslink.[3]

 Effect on preceding consonant

 Script error: No such module "Labelled list hatnote".
-In the history of many languages, for example French and Japanese, front vowels have altered preceding velar or alveolar consonants, bringing their place of articulation towards palatal or postalveolar.
-This change can be allophonic variation, or it can have become phonemic.
+In many languages, front vowels influence the place of articulation of surrounding consonants.
+In the following examples, front vowels have altered preceding velar and alveolar consonants, bringing their place of articulation towards palatal or postalveolar.
+These changes often start as allophonic variation, but may become phonemic.

 This historical palatalization is reflected in the orthographies of several European languages, including the Template:Angbr and Template:Angbr of almost all Romance languages, the Template:Angbr and Template:Angbr in Norwegian, Swedish, Faroese and Icelandic, and the Template:Angbr, Template:Angbr and Template:Angbr in Greek.
 English follows the French pattern, but without as much regularity.
 However, for native or early borrowed words affected by palatalization, English has generally altered the spelling after the pronunciation (Examples include cheap, church, cheese, churn from Script error: No such module "IPA"., and yell, yarn, yearn, yeast from Script error: No such module "IPA"..)